 But considering the how risky it can be, you may have some questions about safety gear.
 For example, do you need goggles to snowboard?

-You need goggles to snowboard to protect your eyes from the snow, cold and wind.
-Snowboarding is an extreme sport involving high speeds.
-You definitely want to ensure you have maximum visibility and eye protection.
-Sunglasses are less-favorable as they have incomplete protection and tend to fall off during tricks or falls.
+You need goggles to snowboard as they protect your eyes from snow, cold, debris and wind.
+Snowboarding also involves high speeds and so maximum visibility is vital.
+Sunglasses are less-favorable as they offer incomplete protection and fall off during tricks or falls.

 You’d better keep reading to find out why goggles are essential and which one’s are right for you.

 Alternatively, head to this season’s best value snowboard goggles.